-The Windows Registry is a system file that holds lots of vital information about your PC and how it works.
+The short answer is no - don't attempt to clean the Windows Registry.
+The Registry is a system file that holds lots of vital information about your PC and how it works.

 Over time, installing programs, updating software and attaching new peripherals can all add to the Registry.
 When you uninstall programs, some Registry values can be left behind.

 Lots of programs and tools claim to be able to ‘clean’ your Registry for you, by looking for and removing any invalid keys and values.

 CCleaner, for example, has tools for cleaning your PC, including a Registry cleaner that’s widely popular.